 - Explore the regional structure, identify leads and develop prospects

 - Excellent imaging of both shallow and deep targets

 - Variable size licensing to fit your project

-The eastern part of the Norwegian Barents Sea is a frontier territory with some very interesting geological salt and carbonate reef structures, as well as deep Carboniferous/Devonian mini-basins.
+The eastern part of the Norwegian Barents Sea is a frontier territory with salt and carbonate reef structures, as well as deep Carboniferous/Devonian mini-basins.
 The Realgrunnen group represents an especially interesting target, particularly the Early to Middle Jurassic, where flat events correlate well with slow velocities indicating potential presence of hydrocarbons.

-A potential for Triassic sands is observed in the Snadd and Kobbe formations fluvial channel systems, and in the prograding systems of the Klappmyss and Havert formations where clinoforms are visible in the data.
+The Triassic sequence exhibits several levels with potentially good sandstone facies.
+In the Snadd and Kobbe formations where there are vast fluvial channel systems present and in the Klappmyss and Havert formations there are prograding systems where clinoforms are visible in the data.
 Permian carbonate reef structures or carbonate buildups are present, however, reservoir quality is high risk as there is no apparent evidence of secondary porosity processes, and the Permian is deeply buried.

-Shallow water combined with deep and shallow targets make this a tricky area to image effectively on conventional data.
+Shallow water combined with both deep and shallow targets make this a tricky area to image efficiently, especially on conventional data.
 The GeoStreamer broadband data provides a solid foundation for our bespoke imaging workflows through the use of multisensors and wavefield separation.

-Our Barents Sea volume has been optimized with Complete Wavefield Imaging, combining tomography, PGS optimized full waveform inversion and PGS SWIM to produce an excellent dataset with high-density coverage and exceptional resolution.
-In the shallow southeastern section, the resolution is well over 200 Hz.
+Our Barents Sea PURE volumes are optimized with complete wavefield imaging (CWI), combining tomography, PGS optimized full waveform inversion (FWI) and PGS separated wavefield imaging (SWIM) to produce an excellent dataset with high-density coverage and exceptional resolution for reliable and robust amplitude analysis.